ophian/ophian.github.io/_posts/2017-06-24-Serendipity-Styx-2.3.0-released.md

 ---
 layout: post
-title: Styx 2.3.0 was released
+title: Serendipity Styx 2.3.0 was released
 ---

 The Styx September 2.3.0 release brings another bunch of fixes for the MediaLibrary and adds the new gallery widget.
 And much more.
 Check the [ChangeLog](https://github.com/ophian/styx/blob/2.3.0/docs/NEWS) for details!